 What covers it: office contents, buildings and property insurance

 Do you have an office?
 With a computer, phone, desk, plants etc in it?
 Do you take equipment out and about with you (such as a laptop, projector, mobile and so on)?

 We all know what a pain a damaged or stolen laptop can be.
 Inconvenience is one thing; not being able to run your business is another.
-If you’ve invested money in your premises and your business equipment, we’d suggest it makes perfect sense to protect it.
+If you’ve invested money in your office and your business equipment, we’d suggest it makes perfect sense to protect it.

 Levels of cover are up to you.
-Think about how much it would cost you to replace everything in your office or workspace, worst case scenario, and that’s a good place to start.
+Think about how much it would cost you to replace everything in your office or workspace, worst-case scenario, and that’s a good place to start.
 (And we mean everything – right down to the last pencil.)